-The University of Sulaimani was re-established in (1992) in Sulaymaniyah city, and the College of Engineering was re-opened in (September 1995) with the Department of Irrigation Engineering.
+The University of Sulaimani was re-established in (1992) in Sulaymaniyah city, and the College of Engineering was re-opened in (September 1995) with the Department of Irrigation (renamed: WATER RESOURCES) Engineering.
 Then the Building Construction Department began accepting students for the academic year (1996-1997) followed by the Department of Architecture Engineering in (1999-2000).
 After that, the Department of Electrical Engineering was founded for the academic year of (2004–2005).
-Between 1995 and 2018, 3791 engineers graduated with a bachelor degree from the College of Engineering with a percentage ratio of 56% male to 44% Female.
+Between 1995 and 2019, 4082 engineers graduated with a Bachelor degree from the College of Engineering with a percentage ratio of 56% male to 44% Female.

 Our vision is to be a world-class College regionally, nationally and internationally recognized for its leadership and excellence in teaching, research, creative expression, community engagement and service.
 We will build on our existing strengths to become the leading engineering college in the region and the destination of choice for students and college staff.

 The mission of the College of Engineering is to produce well-qualified engineering graduates who are ready for immediate and productive entry into the workforce or for graduate studies.
 The college does so by providing practice-oriented education based on laboratory work principles and applications.
 The aim of the college is to teach and educate students with engineering science.
 This is to perform all the service projects in building construction, highways, irrigation, water resources, electrical engineering, and architecture.
 Moreover, developing a Kurdish local engineering workforce to protect ancient buildings and construct modern Kurdish architecture.